joeljensen/newrelic_platform_plugins/newrelic_resque_agent/README.md

 The New Relic Resque Plugin enables monitoring of Resque, a library for processing background jobs, reporting the following data for a specified instance:

+* Dynamicly monitors all namespaces on redis server OR select only a few.
 * Number of working workers
 * Pending jobs number
 * Total failed jobs number